nixzee/vscode-linux-rp2040-pico-blinky/README.md

     sudo apt install pkg-config autoconf automake autoconf build-essential texinfo libtool libftdi-dev libusb-1.0-0-dev
     ```

-3. Clone the branch.
+3. Clone the branch from home directory.

     ```shell
-    git clone https://github.com/raspberrypi/openocd.git --branch picoprobe --depth=1 --no-single -branch
+    git clone https://github.com/raspberrypi/openocd.git --branch picoprobe --depth=1 --no-single
     ```

 4. Build OpenOCD for Pico Probe since that is what we will use to debug.
 You may need to run the bootstrap multiple times in order for it to work.
+For some reason, it always fails the first time for me.

     ```shell
     cd openocd